Skåneleden

 The Skåneleden trail is a long-distance walking trail that stretches all over the countryside of Skåne, in southern Sweden.
-The trail spans over 1700 km and is divided into seven sub-trails, with a total of 147 sections.
+The trail spans around 1600 km and is divided into seven sub-trails, with a total of 148 sections.
 The trail can easily be recognized by the orange trail marks along the footpath.
 The trail runs from the west to east and from north to south and passes through a highly diversified landscape such as rocky coastlines, undulating ridges, deep forests and white sandy beaches.
 Parts of the trail are accessible by wheelchair.

 The trail features around 90 permanent shelters at designated campsites.
 The trail is also part of the 6000 km long North Sea Trail, which passes through Sweden, Norway, Denmark, Germany, the Netherlands and the United Kingdom.
 It connects to the neighbouring trails of Blekingeleden to the east, sharing some sections with it and Hallandsleden to the north, meeting at Koarp in Hallandsåsen.